 Overnight: Hodelpa Caribe Colonial, Santo Domingo

 We will begin our day by visiting the excellent National Botanical Garden located in this sprawling city, where we will spend most of the morning.
 This garden will give us the perfect start to the tour, allowing us to get familiar with some of the birds and indeed families of this bird-rich Caribbean nation, along with targeting a few sough-after endemics and specialties that are best found here and can be rather tricky elsewhere.
 The palm trees lining the parking lot will likely give us our first bit of excitement, hosting gregarious Antillean Palm Swifts, and the country’s national bird, the monotypic Palmchat.
 We will then begin investigating the many paths in the garden, and foremost of those will be along the well-treed stream, where we will target the scarce West Indian Whistling Duck, a bird that is very tricky elsewhere in the country.
-Other species possible include Limpkin, Yellow-crowned Night and Green Herons, Snowy Egret. and Common Gallinule.
-The adjacent riverine vegetation should also provide us with our first endemics, and species we will seek out include the loud and boisterous Hispaniolan Lizard Cuckoo, the cute Broad-billed Tody, Hispaniolan Woodpecker, Red-legged Thrush, and Black-crowned Tanager.
-In some of the more open sections of the garden we will seek out Zenaida Dove, Antillean Mango, the tiny Vervain Hummingbird (the second smallest bird in the world), the tricky Hispaniolan Parakeet, Grey Kingbird, and the ubiquitous Bananaquit.
-We should also encounter some overwintering wood warblers and we will keep our eyes open for Ovenbird, American Redstart, Black-and-white, Cape May, Prairie, and Palm Warblers, among others.
+Other species possible include Limpkin, Yellow-crowned Night and Green Herons, Snowy Egret, and Common Gallinule.
+The adjacent riverine vegetation should also provide us with our first endemics, and species we will look for include the loud and boisterous Hispaniolan Lizard Cuckoo, the cute Broad-billed Tody, Hispaniolan Woodpecker, Red-legged Thrush, and Black-crowned Tanager.
+In some of the more open sections of the garden we will seek out Zenaida Dove, Antillean Mango, the tiny Vervain Hummingbird (the second-smallest bird in the world), the tricky Hispaniolan Parakeet, Grey Kingbird, and the ubiquitous Bananaquit.
+We should also encounter some overwintering wood warblers and will keep our eyes open for Ovenbird, American Redstart, and Black-and-white, Cape May, Prairie, and Palm Warblers, among others.
 Following a good morning’s birding and introduction to the country we will transfer to the Los Haïtises National Park on the eastern side of the country.
 We will arrive in the afternoon and explore the area around the vicinity of our comfortable accommodation, should time allow.
 This is arguably the most productive spot for the rare Ashy-faced Owl, and we will search in the evening for it.

 Overnight: Paraíso Caño Hondo, Sabana de la Mar